-The surgeons at UPMC in South Central Pa. provide expert treatment for tricuspid valve disease using advanced minimally invasive techniques for tricuspid valve repair and replacement.
+The surgeons at UPMC in Central Pa. provide expert treatment for tricuspid valve disease using advanced minimally invasive techniques for tricuspid valve repair and replacement.

-The surgeons at UPMC in South Central Pa. provide expert treatment for tricuspid valve disease -- including tricuspid valve regurgitation and stenosis -- with outstanding outcomes.
+The surgeons at UPMC in Central Pa. provide expert treatment for tricuspid valve disease -- including tricuspid valve regurgitation and stenosis -- with outstanding outcomes.
 Our specialists are highly trained in the latest and safest minimally invasive techniques for tricuspid valve repair and replacement surgery.

 Tricuspid valve disease is rare compared to other types of valve disease and can be caused by:

 Tricuspid valve surgery treats problems with your tricuspid valve caused by tricuspid valve disease.
 It can be performed using traditional open-chest or minimally invasive approaches.